 Everyone knows that when you’re traveling in airports, on buses, and on airplanes – you’re bound to interact with someone who needs a lesson in courtesy.
 Traveling is stressful.
 And while that’s no excuse, people could stand to treat each other today with a little more respect and courtesy.
-Here are a ten ways you too can be a more courteous flyer:
+So here are ten ways you too can be a more courteous flyer:

 When on the moving walkways, please stand on the right and walk to the left.
 Other people may be in a hurry and need to pass.
 Also, don’t block walking areas in terminals.
 Many times, I’ve seen families walk 4-6 across and block the entire path.
 Walk 2 abreast and please, don’t stop to talk in the middle of the terminal.
 Pull aside to stop.